 If a couple decides to embrace Islam and have young children, it is most likely that their children will also become Muslims.
 For those with older children, especially those well in their teens, the transition can be trickier.

-Some teenagers may very well follow in their parents’ footsteps whole heartedly, others may embrace Islam with a certain amount of wariness and there are probably many others who would prefer not to make the change.
+Some teenagers may very well follow their parents footsteps wholeheartedly, others may embrace Islam with a certain amount of wariness and there are probably many others who would prefer not to make the change.

-However for family members who decide to come to Islam and who join them on their journey in becoming observing Muslims, it is worth to note the Sunnah on how Prophet Muhammad (peace be upon him) treated the youth.
+However for family members who decide to come to Islam and who join them on their journey in becoming observing Muslims, it is worth to note the Sunnah on how Prophet Muhammad treated the youth.
 This will enable the transition to become smoother and more of a positive challenge for the family as a whole.

-When Prophet Muhammad was given the first revelation in the cave of Mount Hira’, it was well known that he was 40 years old.
+When Prophet Muhammad was given the first revelation in the cave of Mount Hira’, he was 40 years old.
 As many men at that age, he had reached a certain pinnacle of leadership qualities.
-Men at the age of fourty are often seen running their own corporations and enterprises, have attained successful marriages and raised teenage children.

-Islamic history relays that this was a gruelling attempt at changing the culture of stone-cold pagans who were deeply rooted in their traditions.
-Prophet Muhammad came through with the message of Islam, and his target audience, so to speak, revolved around the youth of the time.
+Islamic history relays that this was a grueling attempt at changing the culture of stone-cold pagan traditions.
+Prophet Muhammad came through with the message of Islam, and his target audience revolved around the youth of the time.

 Prophet Muhammad had other young companions who flocked with him like feathers of a bird.
-He often joked with them, calling Ali ibn Abi Talib, “AbuTuraab” (father of the dust), for sleeping on the dusty ground.
-He was also very close to his family members, in particular his youngest daughter Fatimah, and was known to show his affection for her in public.
+He often joked with them… He was also very close to his family members, in particular his youngest daughter Fatimah, and was known to show his affection for her in public.

-There is no doubt that Aisha, Prophet Muhammad’s wife, rose to the ranks of leadership at a very young age and as she outlived her husband for half a century, she became a teacher like no other woman seen in history.
+There is no doubt that Aisha rose to the ranks of leadership at a very young age.
+As she outlived her husband for half a century, she became a teacher like no other woman seen in history.
 Until this very day, Muslims around the world read of her narrations and regard her with the highest respect as one of the feistiest women of the companions.

-Another young wife, Hafsa, daughter of Umar, was appointed as the keeper of the Holy Quran, a grave responsibility for any youth.
+Another young wife, Hafsa was appointed as the keeper of the Holy Quran, a grave responsibility for any youth.
 This shows that though many companions were teens during the Prophet’s lifetime, adulthood was only a stone-throw away.

 Ali once narrated that youth between the age of fourteen and twenty-one needed to be befriended – treated as friends.